Ancient commons with Bitcoin as the sun

 1. Export Current Ruleset

 Download the current governance configuration as a versioned, signed package.
-This includes all tiers, maintainers, and economic node settings.
+This includes all tiers and maintainer settings.

 2. Customize Parameters

-Modify signature thresholds, review periods, or economic node veto requirements to match your organization's needs.
+Modify signature thresholds and review periods to match your organization's needs.
 Bitcoin consensus remains unchanged.

 3. Deploy Your Fork